burger

 A customer journey map is a visual description of how a persona interacts with your business from the awareness to the advocacy stage.
 By accurately mapping this journey, you can visualize every touchpoint and understand how to motivate customers to choose and stick with you.

-2. Researching customer journeys by using focus groups, questionnaires, or market research to understand how your audience thinks and acts
+The data for customer journeys comes from external and internal sources.
+You can use focus groups, questionnaires, or market research to understand how your audience thinks and acts.

-5. Walking through the customer journey yourself to identify any obstacles and bottlenecks
+Step into your customer’s shoes and go through the mapped journey yourself to identify any obstacles and bottlenecks.

 By mapping the journey for every sales persona, you get a clear picture of what works and what stages and touchpoints should be improved.